Forfeiture or Foreclosure

 When a buyer defaults on a land contract, the seller can generally pursue one of two legal remedies: forfeiture or foreclosure.
 Both remedies have advantages and disadvantages.
-In general, forfeiture is faster, cheaper and easier than foreclosure, but does not allow you to accelerate the debt or obtain a deficiency judgment.
+Forfeiture is faster, cheaper and easier, but does not allow you to accelerate the debt or obtain a deficiency judgment.
 Forfeitures are summary proceedings filed in District Court governed by MCL 600.5701, et. seq. and MCR 4.202.
-Foreclosure takes longer and is more costly, but may be appropriate when the buyer is chronically delinquent or when the seller wants to pursue a deficiency judgment.
+It takes longer and costs more, but may be appropriate when the buyer is chronically delinquent or when the seller wants to pursue a deficiency judgment.
 Foreclosures are governed by MCL 600.3101 et. seq. and MCR 3.410 and are filed in Circuit Court.

-- Is the value of the property less than the remaining debt?
 If the value of the property is less than the remaining debt, foreclosure may be the better remedy, since in foreclosure the seller may accelerate the debt and obtain a deficiency.
 After a 45-day-notice period on a default, the vendor may accelerate the debt and pursue judgment on the entire balance due.
 After a foreclosure sale of the property, if the sale price is not sufficient to pay the remaining debt, the seller may obtain a deficiency judgment for the difference between the sale price and the debt.
 This remedy is only available if the land contract: (i) permits acceleration and (ii) does not contain a non-recourse provision.

-In short, if you are a vendor on a land contract and your vendee is in default, think carefully based on the language of the land contract, the value of the property and your particular situation as to whether forfeiture or foreclosure is the right remedy for you.
+In short, if you are a vendor on a land contract and your vendee is in default, think carefully based on the language of the land contract, the value of the property, and your particular situation as to whether forfeiture or foreclosure is the right remedy for you.
 The above are just some of the things to consider when pursuing remedies against a land contract vendee in default.

-About the Author.
+About the Author